bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 ### 1823
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Davidov/">August Yulevich Davidov</a>
+: A Russian mathematician and engineer who worked on differential equations, partial derivatives, definite integrals and the application of probability theory to statistics.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Betti/">Enrico Betti</a>
 : Enrico Betti is noted for his contributions to algebra and topology.
 Betti also did important work in theoretical physics, in particular in potential theory and elasticity.